augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 ## Installing and Building OpenARK
 1. Clone our repository: `git clone https://github.com/augcog/OpenARK`, or download the latest release.
-2. `git checkout openark-ubuntu`
+2. `git checkout openark-ubuntu`.
 This already has the Eigen changes.
+But make sure that the EIGEN_HACK option is ON.
+`option( EIGEN_HACK "EIGEN_HACK" ON)`.

 3. `cd OpenARK && mkdir build && cd build` to create build directory.